Age needs one voice. Now it has:

-Staff will be able to let you know about the local rules which they operate in your area (every Local Authority can decide what level of eligibility for care they will provide as well as its charging policy).
+Staff will be able to let you know about the local rules which operate in your area (every Local Authority can decide what level of eligibility for care they will provide as well as its charging policy).

-They can also provide an up-to-date list of local providers and can signpost to services.
+Local authorities will also provide an up-to-date list of local providers and can signpost to services.
 Be prepared to answer questions about your care and support needs, as well as your finances.

-You should be offered an assessment of your needs.
+You should also be offered an assessment of your needs.
 This means that a social worker (or sometimes an occupational therapist or nurse) will ask you questions about what you find difficult on a daily basis.

 This assessment will be used to work out what your levels of need are and what support can be provided.

 A needs assessment must always lead to the production of an agreed care and support plan.
 You should be provided with a copy of this plan.